LNG – Banishment from paradise

 What is it now?
 Is it better to forget past LNG and soldier on into a glorious future?
 Or will we suffer greatly and come to regret that we strayed from the path of past virtue?

 It would be unwise to forget about the fundamental nature of LNG.
 LNG is a complex supply chain.
 The most complex supply chain for any energy commodity.
 Where else does one handle a boiling cryo-liquid?
-Dither, and your product disappears.
+Dither and your product disappears.

 And complexity brings risks and a price tag.
 A price tag we won’t be able to avoid as the current drive towards a cleaner planet will push LNG into the limelight.
 In time, LNG will become a fuel almost as important to the world economy as diesel is today.

 We need to keep our past experiences with LNG on top of our minds when we design new projects and trades.
-But we cannot be weighted down by this legacy as we need to reinvent the business many times over.
+But we cannot be weighed down by this legacy as we need to reinvent the business many times over.

 The LNG world of tomorrow will still carry the genes of old LNG as we carry the genes from the dinosaurs within us.
 LNG has been banished from the sleepy paradise.
 That’s a good thing.